 Drill Down on Database Performance

-In addition to seeing monitored databases in the flow map, you can view the following information:
+In addition to seeing monitored databases in the flow map, you can view:

 - Business transactions that make the most database calls.
-To see this, navigate to Database Business Transactions Window.
+To see this, navigate to Database Business Transactions panel.

 - Queries executed the most number of times by business transactions.
 To see this, double click on the business transaction and open the DB Queries tab.